 Managing the audio system on Windows 10 PC, whether it is changing the system or adjusting the volume, is a quick thing.
 But the regular Windows updates, taking care of your computer’s audio has become easier.
 While you can manage the microphone and speaker settings, the sound system on the apps along with the system sound can also be taken care of.
 Apart from that, you have Windows troubleshooting and the ability to update sound driver using any best completely free driver updater in order to make sure the sound on your Windows 10 computer is always in check.
 In this section, you will scroll through a coolheaded guide on how to manage the audio settings on Windows computer.

 How to Manage Windows 10 Audio Settings

 There are different grounds to cover when it comes to managing the sound system on Windows 10 PC.
 You can use sound options, microphones options etc. via the Settings app as well as the taskbar.
 Besides that, you also need to ensure the up-to-date versions of sound drivers on your PC which makes the operations simpler.
 Let’s get started with each one-by-one and make sure everything is under control.

 Download, Install and Update Outdated Audio Driver

-Update Outdated Drivers in One-Click with Bit Driver Updater
+Update Outdated Drivers in One-Click with Driver Easy

 - Repair outdated drivers